 7They also gave money to the masons and to the carpenters.
 They also gave food, and drink, and oil to the people of Sidon and Tyre, to bring cedar trees from Lebanon to the sea, to Joppa, according to the grant that they had from Cyrus King of Persia.

-8Now in the second month of the second year after their coming to the house of God at Jerusalem, Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak, and the rest of their brothers the priests and the Levites, and all those who had come out of the captivity to Jerusalem, began the work and appointed the Levites, from twenty years old and upward, to have the oversight of the work of the house of Yahweh.
+8Now in the second month of the second year after their coming to the house of God at Jerusalem, Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak, and the rest of their brothers the priests and the Levites, and all those who had come out of the captivity to Jerusalem, began the work and appointed the Levites, from 20 years old and upward, to have the oversight of the work of the house of Yahweh.

 9Then Jeshua, with his sons and his brothers, Kadmiel and his sons, the sons of Judah together, and the sons of Henadad with their sons and their brothers the Levites, undertook to have the oversight of the workmen in the house of God.

-10When the builders laid the foundation of the temple of Yahweh, they set the priests in their robes with trumpets, with the Levites the sons of Asaph with cymbals to praise Yahweh according to the directions of David king of Israel.
+10When the builders laid the foundation of the temple of Yahweh, they set the priests in their cloaks with trumpets, with the Levites the sons of Asaph with cymbals to praise Yahweh according to the directions of David king of Israel.

 11They sang responsively, in praising and giving thanks to Yahweh, “For he is good, for his loving kindness endures forever toward Israel.”
 All the people shouted with a great shout when they praised Yahweh, because the foundation of the house of Yahweh had been laid.

 12But many of the priests and Levites and heads of fathers’ households, the old men who had seen the first house when the foundation of this house was laid before their eyes, wept with a loud voice.
 Many also shouted aloud for joy,